hashicorp/admin-partitions/eks/Deploy-consul/1.11GA/readme.md

 ```
 kubectl apply -f proxydefault.yaml --context $EKS_CLUSTER_CLIENT1_CTX
 ```
-   If so, you will also need to do the following:
+   You will also need to do the following:

-      a) deploy mesh GW using helm charts for each K8s Consul client clusters.
+- Deploy mesh GW using helm charts for each K8s Consul client clusters.
-      b) Include Mesh GWs in exported-service config entries (Previous Step 3 + 4).
+- Include Mesh GWs in exported-service config entries for both ```export-back.yaml``` and ```export-back.yaml``` files
+- Reapply the export files from previous Step 3 + 4